CHESTER -- Love has the ability to transform; so have said poets and songwriters over the course of time.

 "I'm a decent man," he proclaims with pride.

 For the needy Dora, it's a perfect situation.
 At the same time, it's not enough.
-Then, one night, opportunity awakens a sleeping Dora in the form of a male trumpeter swan who comes crashing,
+Then, one night, opportunity awakens a sleeping Dora in the form of a male trumpeter swan who comes crashing, literally, into her window.

 Dora takes the stunned, apprehensive bird in and nourishes him back to health.
 As the bird, whom Dora names Bill (Joel Ripka, by turns, awkward, shy, dependent, aggressive, inquisitive, threatening, assertive), settles in, he becomes human.
 He walks, unsteadily at first, then with increasing certainty.
 More than that, Bill begins talking.